Spinal Muscular Atrophy

 What causes SMA?

 Chromosome 5 SMA is caused by a deficiency of a motor neuron protein called SMN, for “survival of motor neuron.”
 This protein, as its name implies, seems to be necessary for normal motor neuron function.
+SMN plays a pivotal role in gene expression in motor neurons.
 Its deficiency is caused by genetic flaws (mutations) on chromosome 5 in a gene called SMN1.
-Neighboring SMN2 genes can in part compensate for nonfunctional SMN1 genes.
+The most common mutation in the SMN1 gene within patients diagnosed with SMA is a deletion of a whole segment, called exon 7.1 Neighboring SMN2 genes can in part compensate for nonfunctional SMN1 genes as there is 99% identity between these two genes.2

-Other rare forms of SMA (non-chromosome 5) are caused by mutations in genes besides SMN.
+Other rare forms of SMA (non-chromosome 5) are caused by mutations in genes other than SMN1.3

 What are the symptoms of SMA?